English Learner Program

-The intent of the EL program is to ensure successful academic achievement for all TCAPS students with a primary language other than English.
+The intent of the EL program is to ensure successful academic achievement for all TCAPS students who qualify for English language services.

 - To provide quality English language instruction for all English Learners (EL) in grades K-12 so they may become proficient in the four domains of the English language: listening, speaking, reading and writing.